afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/COMMUNICATION_FRONTEND_README.md

-# DepLLC CRM - Real-Time Communication Module (Frontend)
+# Digi Era Pro CRM - Real-Time Communication Module (Frontend)

-This document provides an overview of the comprehensive real-time communication frontend implementation for the DepLLC CRM system.
+This document provides an overview of the comprehensive real-time communication frontend implementation for the Digi Era Pro CRM system.
 The implementation follows the established CRM patterns and architecture.

 ## 🚀 Overview